-Health care is evolving rapidly, and our team is monitoring changes in the industry at every step – helping you adjust to new requirements, anticipate further changes and proactively manage your systems and networks so your organization can continue to deliver the best health care service.
+Health care is evolving rapidly, and our attorneys are monitoring changes in the industry at every step – helping you adjust to new requirements, anticipate changes and proactively manage your systems and networks so your organization can continue to deliver the best health care service.

 We know how the health care delivery system works and can cut through regulatory complexities to develop realistic solutions to your challenges.

-From day-to-day questions about Medicare and Medicaid to strategic counsel devoted to the acquisition of a critical business unit, our team is focused on your goals and the health and viability of your health care business.
+From day-to-day questions about Medicare and Medicaid to strategic counsel devoted to the acquisition of a critical business unit, our lawyers are focused on your goals and the viability of your health care business.
 We provide guidance regarding:

 - Corporate compliance